jj1bdx/gocldb/callsign-parsing.md

 * (Here the remaining callsign contains at least one (1) slash)
 * Check Aeronautical/Maritime Mobile prefix/symbol
   - If found, set the result and exit
+* Apply special prefix rules here (TBD)
+  - e.g., FO/M, 3D2/R, 3D2/C, etc.
+  - If matched and resolved, set the result, check whitelisting, and exit
 * If the remaining callsign contains one (1) slash
-  - Apply special prefix rules (TBD)
   - Remove designators to ignore (apply designator removal rules)
     - Reject if the result string length is zero
   - Apply the 1-slash callsign rules then exit (TBD)
 * If the remaining callsign contains two (2) slashes
-  - Apply split-prefix rules (TBD)
   - Remove designators to ignore (apply designator removal rules)
     - Reject if the result string length is zero
   - Apply the 2-slash callsign rules then exit (TBD)